mbrt/blog-src/001-ripgrep-code-review/post.md

 [Send](https://doc.rust-lang.org/std/marker/trait.Send.html) but not
 [Sync](https://doc.rust-lang.org/std/marker/trait.Sync.html), nor
 [Clone](https://doc.rust-lang.org/std/clone/trait.Clone.html).
-There is no way to use it from multiple threads, since you can yeld the instance to another thread, but you can't keep another reference to it.
+There is no way to use it from multiple threads, since you can yield the instance to another thread, but you can't keep another reference to it.
 The `Stealer`, which is the other end, is instead both `Send` and `Clone`.
 You can then pass them around by cloning and sending them off to other threads.
 They will all refer to